-Although the appearance of Coronavirus, or Covid-19, has had some impact on the real estate markets, home sales in many areas of the country such as West Michigan are still going strong.
+Although the appearance of Coronavirus, or Covid-19, has had some impact on the real estate markets, home sales in many areas of the country such as West Michigan are still strong.

 With interest rates at record lows, homes have spent less time on the market and bidding wars have been common.
 In fact, according to Zillow, homes are selling at the fastest pace in more than two years.